OpenRoberta/openroberta-lab/RobertaIsBlockly/README.md

 When the client side running in a browser accesses the server using JSON, logging data assembled in the browser since the last server contact is sent to the server automatically.

-The repository is a simple demonstartor for connecting blockly and a jetty REST server.